 Sump Pump Program

-The City of West Fargo would like to remind residents who plan to discharge their sump pump water indoors into the sanitary sewer system this winter that they must obtain a seasonal variance.
-If residents obtain the $50 variance, they are able to discharge their sump pump water indoors into the sewer system between Nov.
-1, 2018, and April 1, 2019.
+The City of West Fargo would like to remind residents who plan to discharge their sump pump water indoors into the sanitary sewer system this winter that they must complete the Sump Pump Variance form.
+Once residents complete the form, they are able to discharge their sump pump water indoors into the sewer system between October 15 to April 15 each year.

-After April 1, 2019, all sump pumps must discharge outside.
+After April 15 each year, all sump pumps must discharge outside.

-All sump pumps in West Fargo must have switched their sump pump to discharge outside beginning April 1.
+All sump pumps in West Fargo must have switched their sump pump to discharge outside beginning April 15.
 This regulation includes properties with sump pump variances for winter months.
-Properties found not in compliance with this ordinance will be notified and charged $100 per month until they are brought into compliance.

 Sump Pump Hose Placement

-It is very important that the sump pump water diverted outside drains away from the building to prevent any recirculation.
-The city recommends coordinating with neighbors to ensure sump pump water isn’t causing problems for them.
+It is very important that the sump pump water, diverted outside, drains away from the building to prevent any re-circulation.
+The city recommends coordinating with neighbors to ensure sump pump water isn’t causing problems for anyone.
 Most problems can be resolved by simply moving hoses and diverting water to a different area.

 Additionally, sump pump drainage hoses cannot cross sidewalks or be placed in a way that allows the water to pool on sidewalks.
+Hoses should also not discharge into the street in the winter months.
 Both of these scenarios are safety hazards and considered illegal in the City of West Fargo.

-Trenching your sump pump hose into the ground, under the sidewalk and to the curb, is a popular way to hide the sump pump hose and discharge water to the street and is allowed by the City of West Fargo.
-To begin this project, contact the City of West Fargo public works department for an excavation permit.
+Trenching your sump pump hose into the ground, under the sidewalk and to the curb, is a popular way to hide the sump pump hose and discharge water to the street and is allowed by the City of West Fargo from April 1 to Nov.
+1. To begin this project, contact the City of West Fargo public works department for an excavation permit.
 No fee is required for the permit, but any damage done to the sidewalk or curb during the project must be repaired by the homeowner and inspected by the public works department to ensure it meets city specifications.